 Exceptional organizations balance their capability and productivity to successfully achieve performance results.
 There is no “one size fits all” solution or standard best practice that works for everyone.
 Bottom line: for long-term success, it’s wise for each organization to customize the balance between their work and improvement processes formula to find the sweet spot where productivity, progression, and business goals meet.

 Nelson Repenning is School of Management Distinguished Professor of System Dynamics and Organization Studies at MIT Sloan and Faculty Director, MIT Executive MBA Program.
-He teaches in Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Implementing Improvement Strategies: Practical Tools and Methods at MIT Sloan Executive Education.
+He teaches in Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Visual Management for Competitive Advantage: MIT’s approach to Efficient and Agile Work at MIT Sloan Executive Education.